tabarra/txAdmin/docs/dev_notes.md

 ## Small feat
 - [x] make server v8 heap reports faster to large changes
+- [ ] add "HANGUL FILLER" characters to `cleanPlayerName`
+    - or check how vscode does to highlight invisible characters and use that approach instead
+    - `@vscode/src/vs/base/common/strings.ts:1277`
 - [ ] add "this player is banned until: xxx" to the player modal
 - [ ] track channel of last console output, and if it's different prefix a `\n`
 - [ ] add more menu keybinds